 Best Value – Brooklyn Bedding Brushed Microfiber Sheets

-Although cooling sheets are best known for use during the hot summer months, some bedding works for sleepers all year long.
-The Parachute Linen Sheet Set is a great buy for anyone who wants a set of sheets they can use regardless of the season.
+The Parachute Linen Sheet Set is once again our Editor’s Pick for best overall cooling sheets.
+This sheet set is a great buy for anyone who wants a set of sheets they can use regardless of the season.
 Made in Portugal, these lightweight sheets are designed with comfort in mind.

 These cooling sheets are made from 100 percent European flax.
 The creation process involves dying and washing the flax in small batches.
 The result is a fabric that’s incredibly durable, but also soft to the touch.

 To clean, machine wash on cool and tumble dry on a low setting; wool dryer balls are recommended over drying sheets.
 Use a mild liquid detergent only, and if you wish to iron these sheets, do so on a low setting.